benjaminmenetrier/covariance_filtering/README.md

 This note describes the theory in details and offers many extensions.

-If you find errors or typos, please contact me at: benjamin.menetrier@irit.fr
+If you find errors or typos, please contact me at: benjamin.menetrier@met.no